 What are the symptoms of urticaria pigmentosa?

-The release of large amounts of histamine from mast cells may cause flushing or the skin becomes red, a racing heartbeat, or diarrhoea, or wheezing, or headache, or fainting, or some of these or all of these reactions together.
+The release of large amounts of histamine from mast cells may cause flushing or the skin becomes red, or a racing heartbeat, or diarrhoea, or wheezing, or headache, or fainting, or some of these or all of these reactions together.
 However, these symptoms are unusual in urticaria pigmentosa, and if they occur they might require some tests to exclude other types of mastocytosis.